 We are kind, loving, and helpful to all people and all things.

-Opportunities Academy features an enterprise reinforcing employment and independent living skills. rOAst is a student-run coffee shop on three Collegiate Academies campuses.
-Each location provides real-world job experiences, as students develop a familiarity with point of sale technologies, customer service skills, and food and beverage preparation techniques.
+Opportunities Academy features enterprises that reinforce employment and independent living skills.
+Our students perform clerical tasks, custodial work, and run a student enterprise serving coffee and snacks to OA and Collegiate Academies staff.
+These real-world job experience help students develop a familiarity with point of sale technologies, customer service skills, and food and beverage preparation techniques.

 Other students are placed in an externship position with a business in the community.
 Our students work at Ma Momma’s House of Chicken and Waffles, Hyatt, Louisiana SPCA, and Magnolia Physical Therapy.